BernabeLilBee/Kingology/README.md

 # Bernabe Olvera

-# Cross0ver & Cross0ver 7
+# The Cross0ver & The Cross0ver 7

 **Luxury Made Accessible.
 Style Without Compromise.**

-Welcome to the official repository for **Cross0ver**, a next-generation e-commerce platform that blends **limited-edition fashion, functional design, and smart pricing**—all powered by a modern, scalable architecture.
+Welcome to the official repository for **The Cross0ver**, a next-generation e-commerce platform that blends **limited-edition fashion, functional design, and smart pricing**—all powered by a modern, scalable architecture.

 ---

 ## Project Overview

-**Cross0ver & Cross0ver 7** deliver affordable luxury through curated product drops, an immersive online experience, and accessible designer-level quality.
+** The Cross0ver & The Cross0ver 7** deliver affordable luxury through curated product drops, an immersive online experience, and accessible designer-level quality.
 This platform supports:

 - Secure, fast, and responsive e-commerce
 - Drop shipping with real-time inventory sync